 Current status

-In 2017-18, an estimated 12.5 million Australian adults (67% of the adult population) aged 18 years and over were overweight (36%) or obese (31%), with the prevalence being higher among males than females (74.5% compared with 60%).9 This can be attributed to a higher proportion of males being overweight compared with females (42% compared with 30%) while the obesity rates were similar for both sexes.
+In 2022, an estimated 13 million Australian adults (65.8% of the adult population) aged 18 years and over were overweight or obese; 34.0% were overweight but not obese, and 31.7% were obese.
+Men had higher rates of overweight and obesity than women (with 71.2% vs 60.5% affected).10 This can be attributed mainly to a higher proportion of males being overweight compared with females (38.6% compared with 29.6%), although with obesity rates only marginally higher in males (at 32.5% vs 30.9%).10

 Remoteness and socioeconomic status (SES)